aws/sagemaker-jumpstart-industry-pack/docs/source/notebooks/finance/notebook1/SEC_Retrieval_Summarizer_Scoring.rst

    Log in to the `SageMaker console
    <https://console.aws.amazon.com/sagemaker>`_,
    and launch SageMaker Studio.
-   To find instructions on how to access the notebooks, see `SageMaker JumpStart <https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html>`_ and `SageMaker JumpStart Industry <https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart-industry.html>`_ in the *Amazon SageMaker Developer Guide*.
+   For instructions on how to access the notebooks, see `SageMaker JumpStart <https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html>`_ and `SageMaker JumpStart Industry <https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart-industry.html>`_ in the *Amazon SageMaker Developer Guide*.